Gracie Allen: Television

 In the fall of 1949, having apparently put their movie career behind them but working continuously in radio, Burns and Allen became part of the CBS talent raid.
 Their good friend and frequent guest star Jack Benny had already departed NBC for CBS, and CBS head William S. Paley made it clear that he believed that talent, not the network, made the difference, which was not the case at NBC.
 Benny convinced Burns and Allen (among others) to join him in the move to CBS.
 The Burns and Allen radio show became part of the CBS lineup, and a year later, they also brought their show to television as The George Burns and Gracie Allen Show.
 They continued to use the formula that had kept them longtime radio stars, playing themselves only now as television stars, still living next door to Harry and Blanche Morton.
 They concluded each show with a brief dialogue performance in the style of their classic vaudeville and earlier radio routines.
 Burns always ended the show with, "Say goodnight, Gracie", to which Allen simply replied, "Goodnight" (Allen never said, "Goodnight, Gracie", as legend has it).

 Allen retired in 1958, and Burns tried to continue without her.
 The show was renamed The George Burns Show with the cast intact except for Allen.
 The show's setting was changed from the Burns home to his office, with Blanche working as Burns' secretary so that she could help Allen keep an eye on him.
-The renamed show barely lasted a year.
+"The show had everything it needed to be successful except Gracie," recalled Burns.
+"The audience was so used to seeing this cast working with Gracie that everybody kept waiting for her to open the door and walk in.
+The television critics reviewed Gracie's absence more than the show itself."
+The show was canceled after one season.